fusion5/xp-asm/README.md

 2024-05-30

+- Use AddressInfo to keep track of position in StateLabelScan OK

 *** Activity stack

-Add test and functionality to compute a relative (signed) offset from the current position to a label
+- Add test and functionality to compute a relative (signed) offset from the current position to a label
+- Get rid of Seq and use ByteString for encoding/decoding...